Azure/batch-shipyard/docs/65-batch-shipyard-remote-fs.md

 if requested
 * Automatic placement in an availability set for GlusterFS virtual machines
 * Support for [accelerated networking](https://docs.microsoft.com/azure/virtual-network/create-vm-accelerated-networking-cli)
+* Automatic boot diagnostics enablement and support for serial console access
 * Automatic SSH keypair provisioning and setup for all file servers in storage cluster
 * Configuration-driven data ingress support via scp and rsync+ssh, including